Don't Believe "Experts" Or "Nice People" Without Proof: Ask To See Independent Studies Published In Peer-Reviewed Journals

-Organic Vitamins?
+Organic Whole-Food Vitamins?

 A good example of this is "organic whole-food-grown-type" vitamins.
-While they seem wonderfully natural, and are sold as "food," they actually are not "food," yet they cost 4 to 14 times more than other vitamin products while delivering doses of nutrients that are too low to do much good.
-Vitamins cannot be organic the way food can be, and this word is misused to sell products.
-By law a vitamin product that is called "organic" on the label must contain 70 percent organic materials, so the vitamin content can be no more than 30 percent of the tablet, making the doses of vitamins and minerals in the tablets low to produce optimal effects.
+While they seem wonderfully natural, and are sold as "whole-food," they actually are not "whole-food," and they cost 4 to 14 times more than other vitamin products while delivering doses of nutrients that peer-reviewed medical journal studies show to be too low to do much good.

 At this time "organic" is a magic word and a hotbutton to people who are religiously seeking healthy products.
 People buy things that are organic without even looking critically at what they are buying.
 While we all want organic, clean, pesticide-free food, vitamins with any kind of useful potency are not "organic" and can't be.

-In God I trust, all others MUST provide solid scientific references!
+Thus, I say, "In God I trust, all others MUST provide solid scientific references!"

 See also: Read, But Be Careful.